Pho 79: Menu

 The restaurant focuses on the Vietnamese noodle soup dish, pho.
 Noodles in their beef-broth soup base are topped with brisket, meatballs, oxtails, round steak or tripe.
 The Beard Foundation called their oxtail "justifably legendary"; the Orange County Register said they were best known for it.
 The Los Angeles Times called it "famously rich in oxtail essence".
-The Infatuation said their pho was "deeper in flavor than any other pho you’ll find in Southern California".
+The Infatuation said their pho was "deeper in flavor than any other pho you'll find in Southern California".

 Recognition

 In 2019 the restaurant was named one of America's Classics by the James Beard Foundation.
 In 2021 the restaurant received a Bib Gourmand designation from Michelin.

-When the Beard Foundation called to tell them they'd won, the owners weren't sure what the award was, and had never heard of the foundation's namesake.
+When the Beard Foundation called to tell them they had won, the owners were not sure what the award was, and had never heard of the foundation's namesake.